 Some of these effects can be life threatening.

 People with low magnesium and low potassium should receive treatment for both deficiencies.

 Many manufacturers of magnesium supplements claim that they can help prevent muscle cramps.
-However, a
+However,

 Potassium is essential for proper nerve transmission and muscle contractions.
 A lack of potassium in the body may cause muscle cramps, weakness, and fatigue.

 People may develop hypokalemia due to an underlying medical condition, a side effect of certain medications, or following a keto diet.

 Those with hypokalemia may benefit from potassium supplementation.
 However, they will need to see a doctor to determine the underlying cause of their hypokalemia.